Craftless2/1fmerchshop.github.io/README.md

-Lousy useless website, prob should delete this repo
+Lousy useless website, made in 2020, i should prob delete this repo